Nick Suzuki scores twice as Canadiens deal Panthers another loss

 The unusual mix-up a day after April Fools’ Day had the home fans booing for minutes.

-Caufield carried that momentum into the third with a silky wraparound goal 33 seconds into the period for his first goal in seven games.
+Caufield carried that momentum into the third with a silky wraparound goal 33 seconds into the period.

 Evans then piled on with a short-handed goal on a breakaway to give the Canadiens a three-goal cushion at 4:34.